DOI: 10.7256/2585-7797.2024.1.70073.2

 I chronology.

-"The first man Adam appeared before Noah in about 1242, not counting the times according to the calculations of the Gentiles, as was done in the calculations of Varro, but only according to the Holy Scriptures, and according to the weakness of my mind, in my Astronomical calculations; after Noah, from him and from the Flood, Abraham came about 1080 years later, who was the greatest Astrologer, according to some, he was the first to invent the Chaldean script; then Moses came about 515 or 516 years later, and between the time of David and Moses there were 570 years approximately.
+"The first man Adam appeared before Noah in about 1242, not counting the times according to the calculations of the Gentiles, as was done in the calculations of Varro, but only according to the Holy Scriptures, and according to the weakness of my mind, in my Astronomical calculations; after Noah, from him and the Flood, Abraham came about 1080 years later, who was the greatest Astrologer, according to some, he was the first to invent the Chaldean script; then Moses came about 515 or 516 years later, and between the time of David and Moses there were 570 years approximately.
 Then, after, between the time of David and the time of our Savior and Redeemer Jesus Christ, who was born a single Virgin, there were (according to some chronographs) 1,350 years, someone will be able to object that this calculation is incorrect, since it differs from the calculation of Eusebius [of Caesarea].
-And from the time of human redemption to the vile seduction of the Saracens, 621 years have passed, about where it is easy to generalize what times have passed; if my calculation is not acceptable to all nations, it is because everything was calculated through celestial movements, combined with an experience inspired in some secluded hours, with an experience from my ancient ancestors."
+And from the time of human redemption to the vile seduction of the Saracens, 621 years have passed, about which it is easy to generalize what times have passed; if my calculation is not acceptable to all nations, it is because everything was calculated through celestial movements, combined with an experience inspired in some secluded hours, with an experience from my ancient ancestors."

 II chronology.